 Curatorial Statements (PDFs)

-Dr. Allison Crawford is a Psychiatrist and Assistant Professor at the University of Toronto, and Director of the Northern Psychiatric Outreach Program and Telepsychiatry at the Centre for Addiction and Mental Health.
+Dr. Allison Crawford (MD, PhD) is a Psychiatrist and Assistant Professor at the University of Toronto, and Director of the Northern Psychiatric Outreach Program and Telepsychiatry at the Centre for Addiction and Mental Health.
 Her focus is on community and transcultural psychiatry, and arts-based health research.
-She is a PhD candidate in the Department of English at UofT; her dissertation explores physician-writing in the Canadian Arctic and Inuit literature on health.
-She is Editor-in-Chief of Ars Medica: A Journal of Medicine, the Arts and Humanities www.ars-medica.ca.
+In the Department of English at UofT, her dissertation explored physician-writing in the Canadian Arctic and Inuit literature on health.
+She is Editor-in-Chief of Ars Medica: A Journal of Medicine, the Arts and Humanitieswww.ars-medica.ca.

-Lisa Richardson is an award-winning clinician-educator in the University of Toronto’s Division of General Internal Medicine.
-Her academic interest lies in the integration of critical, non-bioscientific perspectives into medical education.
-She currently practices at the Toronto Western Hospital where she is Site Director for the Core Internal Medicine Residency Program.
-She is Faculty co-Lead in Indigenous Medical Education for the University of Toronto’s medical school and is an Assistant Professor in the Department of Medicine.
-She is a 2014-2016 AMS Phoenix Fellow.
+Dr. Lisa Richardson (MA, MD) is an award-winning clinician-educator in the University of Toronto’s Division of General Internal Medicine.
+Her academic interest lies in the cross-pollination of critical, non-bioscientific perspectives within medical education.
+In the Department of Medicine at the University of Toronto, Lisa is Co-Lead, Person Centred Care Education, Wellness Lead for the Core Internal Medicine Residency Program, and Faculty Co-Lead in Indigenous Medical Education.
+Lisa currently practices at the Toronto General Hospital, and is an Assistant Professor in the Department of Medicine at the University of Toronto.

 Erin MacIndoe Sproule is the creative director of Anthroscope Media, a documentary filmmaking company specializing in telling stories about the human experience.
 This is her second year of involvement with The Body Electric.
 Erin is a freelance documentary filmmaker, journalist and producer.
 She has produced and developed content for leading Canadian networks including the CBC, History Channel and Discovery Channel.
 Currently she works at the University of Guelph’s REDLAB, a research project that uses filmmaking and storytelling to create opportunities for marginalized communities.
 She has a Masters degree in Fine Art Photography from Instituto Europeo di Design in Madrid, Spain and a Bachelor of Arts in Radio and Television from Ryerson University. http://www.anthroscopemedia.com